PyconUK/2016.pyconuk.org/content/transcode.md

 [Trans*Code](http://trans-code.org/) returns to PyCon UK for a day-long hackathon to address issues facing the trans\* and nonbinary community.
-The day is open to all trans\* and nonbinary people, and allies, and we welcome participants from all skill levels and backgrounds.
+The day is open to all trans\* and nonbinary people and allies, and we welcome participants from all skill levels and backgrounds.

 The day will begin with participants suggesting apps and projects that are of